RedditRecs

 Reddit Icon

-Extreme_Story • about 1 month ago
+Extreme_Story • 5 months ago

 I wouldn't recommend the Charge 6.
 It consistently has syncing problems, and the band randomly just pops off.
 I have premium, and it is not worth it with this device.
 I don't doubt that Fitbit will respond to this with some pablum, but it doesn't change the fact that these two issues are widespread and often reported.
 I've worn Fitbits since the beginning, and the newer models have nice screens, but they are inferior products.
 I won't buy another from the Charge line.